headstar/sphinx-doc-vm/README.md

 ### Setup Vagrant plugins

-Plugin to automatically installs the host's VirtualBox Guest Additions on the guest system.
+Plugin to automatically installs the host's VirtualBox Guest Additions on the guest system:
 ```
 vagrant plugin install vagrant-vbguest
 ```

-Plugin to install Chef cookbooks using Librarian-Chef
+Plugin to install Chef cookbooks using Librarian-Chef:
 ```
 vagrant plugin install vagrant-librarian-chef
 ```

-Plugin that ensures the desired version of Chef is installed via the platform-specific Omnibus packages
+Plugin that ensures the desired version of Chef is installed via the platform-specific Omnibus packages:
 ```
 vagrant plugin install vagrant-omnibus
 ```

-Plugin that helps you reduce the amount of coffee you drink while waiting for boxes to be provisioned.
+Plugin that helps you reduce the amount of coffee you drink while waiting for boxes to be provisioned:
 ```
 vagrant plugin install vagrant-cachier
 ```